-Honour or remember a person who has shaped St. George’s community by contributing to one of our Tribute Funds.
-Your gift has the potential to profoundly impact a student’s experience at St. George’s, by addressing a specific objective or area of need.
-By giving to one of our named funds, you support St. George’s vibrant future while paying homage to our storied past.
+Honour or remember a person who has shaped the St. George’s community by contributing to one of our Tribute Funds.
+These funds support the vibrant future of St. George’s while paying homage to our storied past.

 As the result of a long and meaningful relationship between The Sala Family and St. George's School of Montreal, The Lilian Sala Fund was established in 1985 by Rick Sala on the passing of his mother Lilian.

 The purpose of this Fund is to enable deserving students to attend St. George’s from Kindergarten to Grade 11.
 Preference shall be given to students who have demonstrated significant creative/academic abilities or potential and could not attend St. George’s without financial assistance.